 President for Church Women United in Kentucky and therefore the Council's Second Vice President.

 The president of Kentucky's Church Women United, Linda Axon, is active in St. Paul United Methodist Church in Frankfort.

 Melissa Holland is the Pastoral Associate for Pax Christi Catholic Church.

 The Rev. Lisa Zahalka is the pastor of Big Spring Bloomfield Presbyterian Trinity Baptist Church.

 Assemblies Planning is the group that guides the Executive Director in the development of themes, leaders, sites, worship arrangements and other details of the annual assemblies of the Council.
 It meets about five times a year, as needed.
 The meetings typically go for two hours and have largely taken place in Lexington.
 The current chair is the Rev. Amanda Groves of the Christian Church in KY (Disciples of Christ) tradition.

 Budget & Finance

 This standing committee gives oversight to the processes by which funds are budgeted, spent, invested and audited.
 This group meets about three times a year, usually in Lexington.
-The current chair is Rev. Kenneth Golphin of the Christian Methodist Episcopal Church tradition.
+The current chair is Rev. Kenneth Golphin of the African Methodist Episcopal Church tradition.